FIFO

 - Two input signals

-, we must also provide some data to insert in the FIFO. - Two pointers,
+pushandpopare used to insert and delete data from the data structure.
+While assertingpush, we must also provide some data to insert in the FIFO. - Two pointers,

-can be used to check and display the status of the FIFO.- While
+fullandemptycan be used to check and display the status of the FIFO.- While

 - While